نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Results and discussion: The results of the experiment showed that the consumption of yeast cell wall increased feed intake and improved weight gain of birds at the age of 22 to 35 days and the entire rearing period (P<0.05).
-It also reduced feed conversion ratio at the age of 22 to 35 days (P<0.05).
-The population of lactobacilli in the cecum increased under the influence of yeast cell wall consumption and the population of Escherichia coli decreased (P<0.05).
-The population of coliforms was not affected by the experimental treatments (P>0.05).
-Carcass components (Percentage of digestive tract weight, weight of breast, thighs, forestomach, gizzard, liver), small intestine length (duodenum, jejunum and ileum) and the length of the cecum, blood parameters (Triglycerides, cholesterol, glucose, HDL and LDL) and serum liver enzymes (Alanine Aminotransferase, Alkaline Phosphatase, Aspartate Aminotransferase) were also not affected by the experimental treatments (P>0.05).
-Among the histological characteristics of the duodenum and jejunum, villus height and villus height to crypt depth ratio increased under the influence of yeast cell wall consumption (P<0.05).
-The beneficial effects of yeast cell walls are primarily associated with active immune function due to the presence of beta-glucan and mannan oligosaccharides in yeast products.
-The use of yeast products in poultry diets has been reported to improve immunity, balance of microbial populations, and development and health of the gastrointestinal tract.
-In addition, these additives can improve the digestion and absorption of nutrients in the feed.
-And through this, improve growth and ultimately improve the performance of the bird.
-Mannan oligosaccharide present in the yeast cell wall has a high ability to bind to pathogenic bacteria and thus exerts prebiotic properties.
-The balance between pathogenic and beneficial bacteria increases villi length and decreases crypt depth, which are biomarkers for improved intestinal morphology.
-Improved intestinal morphology can increase the activity of digestive enzymes and ultimately improve digestion.
-Longer villi indicate a more mature epithelium and increased absorptive function due to an increased absorptive area of the villi.
-The development of intestinal morphology can reflect the health status of the animal's digestive tract.
-Higher villi height increases the activity of enzymes secreted from the ends of the villi, resulting in better digestibility.
+Results and discussion: The experiment results indicated that yeast cell wall consumption increased feed intake and enhanced weight gain in birds aged 22 to 35 days and throughout the entire rearing period (P<0.05).
+Additionally, it lowered the feed conversion ratio during this age range (P<0.05).
+The yeast cell wall consumption led to an increase in lactobacilli populations and a decrease in Escherichia coli populations in the cecum (P<0.05).
+Carcass components, such as digestive tract weight, breast and thigh weight, forestomach, gizzard, liver, small intestine length (duodenum, jejunum, ileum), cecum length, blood parameters (triglycerides, cholesterol, glucose, HDL, and LDL), and serum liver enzymes (Alanine Aminotransferase, Alkaline Phosphatase, and Aspartate Aminotransferase) remained unaffected by the treatments (P>0.05).
+Among the duodenum and jejunum histological characteristics, villus height and the villus height to crypt depth ratio increased with yeast cell wall consumption (P<0.05).
+The benefits of yeast cell walls are largely attributed to the active immune function due to beta-glucan and mannan oligosaccharides in yeast products.
+Incorporating yeast products in poultry diets has been shown to boost immunity, balance microbial populations, and promote gastrointestinal health and development.
+These additives enhance nutrient digestion and absorption, thereby improving growth and overall bird performance.
+Mannan oligosaccharides in the yeast cell wall effectively bind pathogenic bacteria, exhibiting prebiotic properties.
+Balancing pathogenic and beneficial bacteria enhances villus length and reduces crypt depth, serving as biomarkers for improved intestinal morphology.
+Improved intestinal morphology boosts digestive enzyme activity, enhancing digestion.
+Longer villi signify a more mature epithelium with increased absorptive function due to a larger absorptive area.
+The development of intestinal morphology reflects the health status of the animal's digestive tract.
+Greater villus height increases enzyme activity at the villi ends, resulting in improved digestibility.

 کلیدواژهها [English]